-Q 48: Will consumers be better off with individual coverage through the [insert name of state exchange] rather than small employer coverage?
+Q 46: Will consumers be better off with individual coverage through the [insert name of state exchange] rather than small employer coverage?

 Maybe.
-It depends on many variables, such as the employees' out-of-pocket expenses under the small group plan offered, the consumers' personal circumstances, and the premiums of the plans available through the exchange.
-Employees, their spouses, and dependents offered coverage through an employer are usually not eligible for premium tax credits, so small employer-sponsored coverage could cost less than individual coverage through the federal exchange.
+It depends on many variables, such as the employees' out-of-pocket expenses under the small group plan offered, the consumers' personal circumstances and the premiums of the plans available through the exchange.
+Small employer-sponsored coverage could cost less than individual coverage through the federal exchange, even with premium tax credits.